Skills2Work News - February 2016

 Last year Skills2Work achieved 18a tax exemption status.
 We are looking forward to see opportunities open up as we are able to fundraise for larger projects.
 As we expand our work and take on new responsibilities we are also excited to see a new member of the team.
 Melvyn Office has taken on the treasurer and bookkeeping role, ensuring that we are implementing the current 'best-practice' systems.

-The 'Retail-Ready' e-learning tools originally provided by Skills2Work to assist NETWork beneficiaries seeking employment with the Mr Price Group continues is now being adapted to meet the requirements of the Parent Resource Centre at iKhaya Le Themba.
+The 'Retail-Ready' e-learning tools originally provided by Skills2Work to assist NETWork beneficiaries seeking employment with the Mr Price Group are being adapted to meet the requirements of other job seekers and the intention is to introduce them to the Parent Resource Centre at iKhaya Le Themba as soons as their computer facility up and running.

 We look forward to sharing more news with you in our next newsletter.